ashutrip/k8tutorial_oracleiaas/README.md

 Load balancer will provide single entry point to end user and will distribute the traffic to all worker nodes.

+1. Follow the [Create Load Balancer] (https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/loadbalancing.htm) steps

+2. Make sure to select Public Load Balancer and select any two public subnets.

+3. Configure Backend set and backend pointing to all 3 Worker Node and NodePort (31805)

+4. Backend set will automatically necessary egress & ingress rules in Security List

+5. Create Listener for Load Balancer and define port you want to use ( I used 9000 ) .

+6. Make sure to open that port for public access in Security List.

+Test the link : http://<loadbalancerip>:<listener port> to access and verify

 ## Conclusion